Back to jobs

 • Responsible for coordinating and managing various aspects of the project, including timelines, resources, and deliverables.
 This involves ensuring that the project stays on track and that all team members are aligned with the project goals.

 • Identify and mitigate project risks, which may not always be apparent to individual team members.
-They can anticipate potential issues and take proactive measures to address them.
+Anticipate potential issues and take proactive measures to address them.

 • Work closely with the assigned team members to manage day-to-day activities across project phases.

-• Manager internal cross-functional trams in support of project needs.
+• Manage internal cross-functional trams in support of project needs.

 • Ensure projects are properly planned and staffed.